UCR-Robotics/ACD-EDMD/README.md

 # ACD-EDMD

 This repository is the primary brach for the implementation of ACD-EDMD.
-The paper has been accepted to be published in RA-L.
+The paper has been accepted to be published in RA-L and is available at  <https://arxiv.org/abs/2111.12256>.
-(Attach the paper when done)

 ## Overview